TorsteinTh/Diff-games/react_app/src/Game_1/src/README.txt

-The game is won then there is no more boxes

-When you win the game, you have the options to either exit the game or to play again

-When you lose the game or exit, the window will be closed

-Enjoy the Breakout game :)
+Enjoy the Mayham game :)